Home Page

 At Ford Primary School we ensure that, during their time with us, our children are taught, practise and refine the skills needed to read fluently for meaning across all genres and subjects.

-At Ford Primary School we carefully monitor the impact our teaching of reading has on each individual child’s progress and attainment.
-External assessments at the end of each key stage, external moderation and our internal assessments (including those carried out through our phonics programme and Accelerated Reader programme) provide detailed information about how well our reading curriculum is meeting the needs of our children and inform us of any areas of strength and also areas for development.
+We carefully monitor the impact our teaching of reading has on each individual child’s progress and attainment within our lessons through live marking, questioning and discussion.
+We use summative assessments at the end of each full term to enable us to track progress and identify areas that need to be developed.
+External assessments at the end of year 6, external moderation and our internal assessments (including those carried out through our phonics programme and Accelerated Reader programme) provide detailed information about how well our reading curriculum is meeting the needs of our children and inform us of any areas of strength and also areas for development.
 Children’s progress in reading is also monitored by the senior leadership team during our standards days and evidence about children’s reading is investigated during our pupil progress meetings.
 Children’s views on their experiences and opinions about their learning and the teaching they receive are sought out by the senior leadership team as a part of standards days.